yuichi110/drawlib_docs/docs/docs/v0_1/_sources/manual/foundations/image/doc.rst.txt

 Drawing Image
 ===============

-Drawlib uses function ``image()`` for drawing image.
+Drawlib utilizes the ``image()`` function for drawing images.
-You can specify
+You can specify:

-* coordinate
+* Coordinate
-* size
+* Size
+* Image source (file path string, Dimage, PIL.Image.Image)
-* what you draw
+* Angle
-* styling
+* Styling options

-In this doc, we explain basics of function first.
-Then styling and types of original image datas.
+In this document, we'll begin with the basics of the image() function, followed by explanations of styling and different types of original image data.

 image()
 ==========

-We use function ``image()`` for drawing images.
-This function takes these arguments.

-* xy
-* width
+The image() function accepts the following arguments:

+- xy: Coordinates specifying the position of the image.
+- width: Width of the image.
-* image: File path string, Dimage, PIL.Image.Image
+- image: Source of the image, which can be a file path string, Dimage object, or PIL.Image.Image object.
-* angle
-* style: ImageStyle
+- angle: Rotation angle of the image (optional).
+- style: Styling information, either as a string name or an ImageStyle object.

-Coordinate and alignment is same to other drawing items.
+Coordinates and alignment work similarly to other drawing elements.
-Let's start from example.
+Let's start with an example:

 .. literalinclude:: image1.py
    :language: python
    :linenos:
    :caption: image1.py

-We draw 3 images which has different xy and width.
-Execute the code.
+Executing this code generates the following output:

 .. figure:: image1.png
-    :width: 500
+    :width: 600
     :class: with-border
     :align: center

     image1.png

-As you can see, xy becomes center of image by default.
+By default, the xy coordinates position the center of the image.

 ImageStyle
 ==============

-Drawing image can be styled with data class ``ImageStyle``.
+Images can be styled using the ``ImageStyle`` data class, which includes:
-ImageStyle has these attributes.

 * halign: Horizontal Align
 * valign: Verteical Align
 * lwidth: Line width
 * lcolor: Line color
 * lstyle: Line style
+* fcolor: Fill color for transparent part

 Let's check image styling with example.
 Here is a code which specify stylings.